 Fox Chase Cancer Center

 With a U.S. News & World Report ranking of 11th in the country for cancer, the 100-bed center treats nothing but cancer and prides itself on offering patients technology-driven treatment delivered by quality physicians in their chosen sub-specialties.
 Its investigators have won some of the leading awards in medicine, including the Nobel and Lasker prizes.
-Fox Chase is a leader in risk-assessment programs for melanoma, GI and prostate cancers, and for women with family histories of breast and ovarian cancer (333 Cottman Avenue, 888-FOX CHASE).
+Fox Chase is a leader in risk-assessment programs for melanoma, GI and prostate cancers, and for women with family histories of breast and ovarian cancer.
+For gynecological cancers, a number of minimally invasive, laparoscopic surgeries, such as laser surgery, loop excision, and cone biopsy, are available in an effort to preserve the uterus so that women may retain their ability to have children (333 Cottman Avenue, 888-FOX CHASE).